Kiel97/DCSS-Challenge-Generator/README.md

 ### Future Goals
 - [ ] MOOOOOORE CHALLENGES
-- [ ] Convert console program to GUI program
+- [ ] Possibility to add comments in .txt databases
-- [ ] Species with god combos instead of backgrounds
+- [ ] Convert console program to GUI
-- [ ] Challenges with gods to choose and ban
+- [ ] Challenges with gods